SSLL dissolves after providing years of enrichment for area seniors

 TAWAS CITY – Many memories were made and once-in-a-lifetime moments had through Sunrise Side Lifelong Learning (SSLL).
 But after a decade of offering educational programs, adventures across the country and abroad, hands-on activities, social events and other enriching experiences, representatives regret to announce that the organization is no longer able to sustain its services.

 Following the group’s last organized outing on Dec.
-1, the 501©(3) nonprofit suspended operations and formally closed their doors this past Friday, Dec.
+1, the 501(c)(3) nonprofit suspended operations and formally closed their doors this past Friday, Dec.
 2.

 During its 10-year run, SSLL arranged countless activities for senior residents in four counties – Iosco, Arenac, Alcona and Ogemaw – from their office headquarters within the Iosco Regional Educational Service Agency (IRESA) building in Tawas City.